DTC Welcomes New Faculty Member Jacob Riddle

 By: Max Ciot

-This fall, the Digital Technology and Culture program welcomes another new faculty member, Jacob Riddle.
-He brings to the program over eight years of experience teaching in art and technology related fields, and 15 years of experience working with technology itself.
+This fall, the Department of Digital Technology and Culture welcomes another new faculty member, Jacob Riddle.
+He brings to the department over eight years of experience teaching in art and technology related fields, and 15 years of experience working with technology itself.

 During Fall 2020, Jacob is teaching DTC 201: Tools and Methods for Digital Technology and DTC 335: 3D Animation this semester.
 In the future, he is excited to teach a new course to the DTC Pullman campus, DTC 492: Engines and Platforms, and DTC 435: Advanced Animation.
 In the past, he’s taught a variety of different subjects, such as an internet art class, and he hopes to teach related subjects in the future at WSU.
 He also taught a digital sculpture class at Syracuse University that focused on 3D modelling where you could scan physical objects into the digital world, or print digital objects into the physical world.